pinax/pinax-waitinglist/README.rst

 This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

 pinax-waitinglist
 -----------------

 ``pinax-waitinglist`` is an app for Django sites for collecting user emails on a waiting list before a site has launched.
 It also provides basic survey capabilities to gather information from your potential users.

+For an out-of-the-box Django project already set up with ``pinax-waitinglist`` and Bootstrap templates, see the Pinax ``waitinglist`` starter project.

 Running the Tests